top of page

 If one solar panel fails, others continue producing

-Less suitable for long-distance wiring
+Less suitable for long-distance solar wiring

 Advantages of Wiring Solar Panels in Parallel